directdemocracy-vote/notary/README.md

 ## Installation

+### Requirements

+You will need a simple web server running a recent version of PHP and MySQL.

+### Dependencies

 PHP dependencies should be installed by running `composer install` at the root of this repository.
 They include [json-schema](https://github.com/opis/json-schema) to check the syntax of publications.